 Forms shape plastic concrete where it is not against earth, rock, or existing construction.
 The Contractor, who is responsible for the finished work, designs the forms, which must meet the Specifications requirements.
-Also, the Contractor must submit working drawings of the formwork for review and approval by the Design Engineer before erecting the forms.
+Also, the Contractor must submit working drawings of the formwork for review and approval by the Design Engineer before erecting accompanying material used in a timber structure, and should record the nominal sizes and net lengths of all timbers in the structure if payment is by board feet.